SAP/luigi/container/examples/README.md

       viewURL="./microfrontend.html"
     ></luigi-container>
 ```
-When using iframes the [viewURL](https://docs.luigi-project.io/docs/navigation-parameters-reference?section=viewurl) parameter expects a html file that contains the iframe.
+When using iframes the [viewURL](https://docs.luigi-project.io/docs/navigation-parameters-reference?section=viewurl) parameter expects a HTML file that contains the iframe.

 3. A **compound container** that inserts 4 microfrontends in one page:
 ```